Get to grips with loans jargon

 A loans calculator is usually an online tool that quickly estimates how much you may pay in total, depending on the interest rate.
 You simply enter the amount you want to borrow plus your preferred loan period, and the calculator does the rest.
 It’ll usually also give you a good idea of how much your monthly repayments might be.

 This is what you’re planning to use the loan for.
-For example, to help cover the cost of home improvements, a car or your wedding.
+For example, to help cover the cost of home improvements, a car, debt consolidation or your wedding.

 Loan term / period